K18 Just Launched A Hair Oil — & R29 Editors Tried It First

 "As I’ve written about before, hair oil is one of the very few hair products I use on a regular basis.
 From hydrating to smoothing to adding shine, no product in my styling routine works as hard as oil does.

-"Several friends of mine swear by the brand’s signature treatment — if I had a nickel for every time I’ve seen K18 name-checked by salon colorists for maintaining hair health during major color services, like bleaching.
-While my brunette highlights are very low maintenance (which is just how I like it), I’ve been on a hair growth journey as of the past few months, and K18’s hero ingredient, a proprietary peptide complex that helps reverse damage, is rumored to be liquid gold for your strands.
+"Several friends of mine swear by the brand’s signature treatment — if I had a nickel for every time I’ve seen K18 name-checked by salon colourists for maintaining hair health during major colour services, like bleaching.
+While my brunette highlights are very low maintenance (which is just how I like it), I’ve been on a hair growth journey as of the past few months, and K18’s hero ingredient, a proprietary peptide complex that helps reverse damage, is rumoured to be liquid gold for your strands.
 Needless to say, I was excited to try this stuff out.

 Advertisement